CodeGlassDotIO/Docs/_docs/views/ApplicationInstanceDockWindow/CodeMemberDetailsView.md

 {% include alert.html  type="warning" title="This is not done by decompiling your application!" content="This feature does <b>not</b> work by decompiling your application and inspecting your code, for info on how it does work see the the <a href=\"../../features/CodeBodyReconstruction\" >Code Body Reconstruction feature</a> description." %}
 From this view you can see on the left what functions call this function and how much time the function took for the caller.

-On the Right you see the embodiement  of our [Code Body Reconstruction feature](../../features/CodeBodyReconstruction.md). <br/>
+On the right you see the embodiement of our [Code Body Reconstruction feature](../../features/CodeBodyReconstruction.md). <br/>
 This view shows you not only wich functions were called in real time by this function but so much more, inluding:
 - Where in the code a function call was made.
 - What paths needs to be taken inside the function to reach a specific function call